Yonle/tssniff/README.md

 The two flags that matter are `DirectMount` and `FOPEN_DIRECT_IO`.
 Together they keep the host's writes on the FUSE callback path, so `DiskNode.Write` sees each SCSI WRITE within microseconds.
 Without them, the kernel page cache holds dirty pages for up to `dirty_expire_centisecs` (30 s by default), which makes the HTTP stream lag by tens of seconds and breaks the illusion of a live recorder.
 Both flags are set unconditionally by `mountDiskFS`.

 This is also why the USB gadget must back onto the FUSE file directly.
 Putting a loop device on top of a FUSE file reintroduces the block layer between the host and `tssniff`, and with it the same 30-second writeback delay.
 The gadget's LUN points at `/mnt/tsdisk/disk.img`, not at a loop device.

+`DisableSplice` is also set.
+On some kernels — notably certain SBC BSP forks — the kernel's `splice()` path from a FUSE connection into the backing file faults pages in a way tmpfs or the backing filesystem cannot satisfy, delivering `SIGBUS` to the daemon.
+Disabling splice uses ordinary read/write on the FUSE fd instead, at the cost of one extra memory copy per I/O. Metadata writes are small enough that the cost is negligible.

 ## Requirements